Interview with James ‘Monte’ Irvine, breakfast announcer at GEM FM and 2NZ

 James “Monte” Irvine is a breakfast announcer for regional NSW radio stations GEM FM and 2NZ.
 He began his media career later on in life after working in retail, banking, and unions, before studying political science as a mature age student.
 He has been a radio announcer since 2017, starting with 2LVR.
 Monte will be “going pink” in this year’s National Breast Cancer Foundation drive, dying his hair and beard pink for a worthy cause.
 To check out his new look or to donate, go to the Monte and Mega Monte Box via his Facebook page here, or on his fundraiser page here.
-He can also be contacted via our database.

 How has regional radio been impacted by the recent lockdown?

 It’s been hard, we have had to lock down the station and all my interviews are now being done via the phone.
 When you’re used to having regulars come into the studio and chat to you, it is a huge adjustment.
 It’s also been hard seeing the pubs and clubs suspend advertising and wonder if they will be able to open again.
 I’m still working from the studio each morning, but I did set up a home studio just in case.
 What I am missing most is being out with the community and the surrounding towns for different functions.

 For a press release to stand out to you, what should it contain?

 I look for dates, strong points that can be converted to questions so when conducting interviews, I can expect the person I’m talking to to know the answer.
 I also like a press release to have a relevant contact to arrange an interview if needed.
 I like the statements in a press release to have a reference, if need be, where information such as statistics have been sourced.

 Last year you interviewed the Deputy PM Michael McCormack – how do you prepare for an interview?